github129/PowerApps_flow/_posts/2019-06-15-On demand now — full session lineup from Microsoft Business Applications Summit!.md

 ---
 layout: post
-title: "On demand now — full session lineup from Microsoft Business Applications Summit!"
+title: "【Power BI公式ブログ】On demand now — full session lineup from Microsoft Business Applications Summit!"
 description: "The conference might be over, but there’s so much more in store!
 Get ready to transform your business with the latest in Microsoft Business Applications.
 Explore 200+ sessions, workshops, and keynotes from Microsoft Business Applications Summit, available now in the Power BI Community.
 "
 categories: [公式ブログ]